valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 The [Objecttypes API](https://vng.nl/projecten/overige-objecten-registratie-api) is a Dutch government API standard for storage of and access to object types, without having to create a new API for each object.
 A plugin is provided that allows for connecting to applications that provide an Objecttypes API.

-### Haalcentraal BRP

-The [Haal Centraal BRP](https://vng-realisatie.github.io/Haal-Centraal-BRP-bevragen/) (basisregistratie personen) is a Dutch government API standard for getting data on civilians.
-This module provides a connector that can request this information.

-### Klant

-The [Klanten API](https://vng-realisatie.github.io/gemma-zaken/standaard/klanten/index) is a Dutch government API standard for getting and storing data on customers.
-This module provides a connector that can request this information.

 ### OpenZaak